-Area Information Area 012 - Queen Anne
+Area Information Area 012 - Area Name

 Area 012 / Queen Anne is located directly north of Seattle's Central Business District and was among the first areas developed in Seattle.
 The wide variety of housing stock on Queen Anne ranges from turn of the century mansions and more modest craftsman and bungalow style dwellings, to new modern single family dwellings and townhouse plats.
-The recent influx of job opportunities in the South Lake Union business district has been reflected in the high demand for housing on Queen Anne creating one of the strongest real estate markets in the region.